giraculum/scryfall-17lands-overlay/README.md

 ## Getting Started
 Install the **Violentmonkey** extension on your browser, which allows user scripts to be run in-browser.
 Open the Violentmonkey dashboard, and copy **overlay.js** as a new script.
 Hit Save, and ensure the script is active.

-To hide draft grades, open the TamperMonkey extension while on Scryfall, and hit the toggle to disable the script.
+To hide draft grades, open the Violentmonkey extension while on Scryfall, and hit the toggle to disable the script.

 (This extension was tested on Firefox/Chrome, so other browsers may or may not work.
 Alternatives to Violentmonkey also may or may not work.)
 ## Notes